Things to Do Free of Charge

 Housed in a historic home, the museum welcomes exploration of Barnwell’s heritage through permanent and rotating exhibits, guided tours and special programs.
 Call the museum for further information.

 The museum holds a collection of artifacts depicting life from the towns founding in 1837 and the early days of Blackville.
-Exhibits include artifacts such as completely restored Model T and Model A Ford cars, Native American artifacts and fossils.
-Open Tue 2 pm – 4 pm, other times by appointment.
+Exhibits include artifacts such as completely restored Model T and Model A Ford cars, Indigenous American artifacts and fossils.
+Open by appointment only.

 Living History Park